 Unfortunately it is hypothermia, and that's a problem—having teleported here, Compass doesn't have any thick clothes to protect her from the cold and it only takes minutes to freeze to death.
 Despite appearances, Lydia, like the other underdressed NPCs wandering around, is immune—the effect only seems to apply to the main character, not Followers or townies or enemies.
 Unfair!

 No. This isn't going to work.
 Hurrying back to the portal, it's with no small relief to get back to safe, warm Whiterun.
 Winterhold and its college, and whatever weirdness has been added by the whims of Sheogorath, will have to wait for another day and a much better suit of armour.
 Speaking of which.

 Despite a little cheating on Lydia's behalf, mostly to make up for her default look, Compass herself is of course still wearing her bandit gear as scavenged to avoid going too far.
-As for the adventure, exploring the world has certainly produced some odd things, but spreading things out so thinly, it can be a little tough to spot the differences.
-Next time then, it's time to dig deeper into a single Hold - and where better to go spread a little chaos than Skyrim's biggest hive of scum, villainy, and-
+As for the adventure, exploring the world has certainly produced some odd things, but spreading things out so thin, it can be a little tough to spot the differences.
+Next time then, it's time to dig deeper into a single Hold.
+And where better to go spread a little chaos than Skyrim's biggest hive of scum, villainy, and—

 Tomorrow!
 Lydia's revenge!
 A corrupt city cries out for a hero!
 Compass, saviour or destroyer?
 The world's wussiest Mafia!
 A visit from the God of Madness!
 Wabbajack!